pnp/teams-dev-samples/samples/tab-sso/README.md

 ![picture of the app in action](assets/images/TabScreenshot.png)

-**Please note** that this sample actually contains two separate, alternate projects: a .NET version and a Node.js version.
+**Please note** that this sample actually contains two separate, alternate projects: a .NET version and a Node.js version:

-  * The .NET version uses a more 'vanilla JS' approach, in order to show how SSO can be implemented in such a scenario
+  * The .NET version uses a more 'vanilla JS' approach, in order to show how SSO can be implemented in such a scenario.
+The .NET back-end is protected by [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web), which validates the SSO token and calls Graph using the Graph SDK.
   * The Node.js version uses a React front end, in order to demonstrate SSO using a front end framework.
 It also has been updated with an alternative pattern that does Graph queries server-side rather than passing the access token back to the web browser.
 It also adds logic to verify the SSO token on the server side.

 ## Frameworks